FundsToVotes/FundsToVotes-web/README.md

 We have a separate repository for our backend/serverside code.
 Our serverside code is written in Go, and can be found in our [serverside repository](https://github.com/FundsToVotes/serverside).
 Extensive documentation for the backend of this project can also be found in this repo.

 Our project's backend hosting includes a database and a custom API endpoint serving data accumulated through a variety of sources.
-This is currently being hosted on an Amason Web Services (AWS) EC2 instance under the FundsToVotes AWS acount.
+This is currently being hosted on an Amazon Web Services (AWS) EC2 instance under the FundsToVotes AWS account.

 Instructions for modifying, running, and acquiring access credentials for the backend server can be found in the Serverside repo, if you are a future Capstone team at the UW iSchool interested in continuing this project.